waynekipngeno/capstone_project/README.md

 ![Alt Text](/capstone_project/images/totalgoalcount/RFE)

 ## Methodology
+The methodology employed in this project encompasses Exploratory Data Analysis (EDA), Data Preprocessing, and Modelling phases to develop a soccer match outcome prediction system for the English Premier League.
+Here's a brief description of each phase:

 ### EDA
 In 46% of the matches, the home team emerged victorious, while the away team secured victory in 30%, and approximately 24% resulted in draws.
 Notably, during the 2020/2021 and 2021/2022 seasons, there was a noticeable decline in the home team's winning rate, coinciding with the global pandemic.